Contact Us for a Free Consultation (213) 542-0979

 Protective Orders

-There's one other effective weapon that the prosecutors use is what's called a protective order.
-Basically, what that is, the judge orders the defendant to stay a hundred yards away from the victim in the case and that's usually while the case is pending, and even after the case in a lot of circumstances — especially if it's a felony.
+Another effective weapon that the prosecutors use is what's called a protective order.
+Basically, the judge orders the defendant to stay a hundred yards away from the victim in the case, and that's usually while the case is pending and even after the case in many circumstances—especially if it's a felony.

-Even if the victim wants the protective order off, a lot of times the judges refuse to do it because the feel that this victim is not going to protect themselves, so I'm going to protect them.
+Even if the victim wants the protective order removed, many times, the judges refuse to do it because they feel that the victim is not going to protect themselves, so I'm going to protect them.
 I'm going to order the defendant to stay away from them.

 Then if you have a circumstance where somebody gets into an argument or a fight, the neighbors call the police, the police come — nobody's been hit but the people are together and the police can see that there's a protective order there — now the person's going to be arrested.

-They're going to violate that protective order, which is a new crime in and of itself, and if the person is on probation to a particular court, they will violate the probation and then they will be exposed to a punishment in their domestic violence case — whatever the maximum sentence is for whatever they pled guilty to.
+They're going to violate that protective order, which is a new crime in and of itself.
+If the person is on probation to a particular court, they will violate the probation.
+Then, they will be exposed to punishment in their domestic violence case—whatever the maximum sentence is for whatever they pled guilty to.

-So, there's all sorts of different things that the prosecutor can use.
+So, there are all sorts of different things that the prosecutor can use.
 They can make the person do AA meetings if they think alcohol is an issue in the case.
-They're going to craft a punishment that fits the crime and that is going to put the victim in the best position to not have any more issues with this particular defendant.
+They're going to craft a punishment that fits the crime, and that is going to put the victim in the best position not to have any more issues with this particular defendant.

 So, obviously, you're going want to have a criminal defense attorney that is local to the court where your case is pending, who knows how to handle domestic violence cases and is going to be looking out for your best interest in this situation and really make a strong effort to get you out of the criminal justice system as fast as possible.